 Liaisons

-Ruth Etzel, ISEE Global Executive Council Liaison
+ISEE Global Executive Council Liaison

 Ruth Etzel, MD, PhD, is an environmental epidemiologist and Adjunct Professor of Pediatrics at Georgetown University.
 She is the editor of Pediatric Environmental Health (now preparing a 5th edition) and the co-editor of the Textbook of Children’s Environmental Health (now in its 2nd edition).
 Her epidemiologic research has focused on bettering our understanding of the effects of exposures to indoor air pollution on the respiratory health of children and translating the findings into pediatric practice.

-Christian Sewor, Student and New Researche Network (SNRN) Liaison
+Students and New Researchers Network (SNRN) Liaisons

 Christian Sewor is a doctoral candidate in the Environmental Health (Epidemiology specialization) program at Colorado State University’s Department of Environmental and Radiological Health Sciences.
 His research focuses on the cardiometabolic and inflammatory impacts of household air pollution in low-resource settings, using both longitudinal and cross-sectional data from randomized cookstove intervention trials in Honduras and Rwanda.
 Christian’s work places a particular emphasis on identifying effect modifiers to better understand population-level differences in exposure-outcome relationships.
 By exploring these sources of heterogeneity, his research aims to inform more targeted interventions that reduce the health burden of environmental exposures.
 Christian is dedicated to combining research, policy advocacy, and public health practice to promote environmental health equity in low-resource settings.